The Ills of Compulsory Schooling Continued

 Wayward Philosopher

-For more of Joe’s thoughts on the “Great Reset” and regaining individual sovereignty please read “The Individual is Rising” which is available at http://www.theindividualisrising.com/.
+For more of Joe’s thoughts on the “Great Reset” and the paradigm shift underway please read “The Individual is Rising” which is available at http://www.theindividualisrising.com/.
 The book is also available on Amazon in both paperback and Kindle editions.

 Journal of a Wayward Philosopher